Hailie Deegan: 2021: Full-time in Truck Series

 On October 17, 2020, Ford Performance announced that Deegan was in line to drive full-time in the 2021 NASCAR Camping World Truck Series for DGR-Crosley, which was renamed David Gilliland Racing in January.
 Deegan's truck number, No. 1, was revealed on January 18, 2021.

 In August, she finished seventh at World Wide Technology Raceway at Gateway.
 Besides being her first Truck Series career top ten, she became the first woman in series history to score such a finish outside of a superspeedway.

-She ended the season with the Gateway top ten and a 17th-place points finish.
+She ended the season with the Gateway top-ten and a seventeenth place points finish.
 Due to many races not having practice and qualifying as part of COVID-19 pandemic restrictions, Deegan regarded her rookie season as a "learning experience" in growing accustomed to life in the Truck Series.
 She also regarded her social media presence as a boon in her racing development as her popularity provided patience among sponsors.
 She was voted the 2021 Truck Series Most Popular Driver, marking the second straight season that a rookie received the award after Zane Smith did so in 2020.

 2022: Xfinity Series debut

 On October 4, 2022, Deegan announced she would make her NASCAR Xfinity Series debut in the SS-Green Light Racing No. 07 at Las Vegas.
-She finished on the lead lap in 13th, the best result in Xfinity Series history for a woman in a series debut.
+She finished on the lead lap in thirteenth, the best result in Xfinity Series history for a woman in a series debut.

+2024: Part-time in Xfinity Series

+On October 5, 2023, Deegan signed a multi-year deal with AM Racing to drive the No. 15 starting in 2024.
+Following a string of disappointing finishes, AM Racing replaced Deegan with two-time Cup Series champion Joey Logano for the Chicago street race.
+The team struggled throughout the season, only scoring four finishes of twentieth or better through seventeen races, with a best finish of twelfth at Talladega.
+On July 8, AM Racing and Deegan officially announced that they will go their separate ways.

 IMSA

 Deegan's move to Ford in 2020 included a foray into the IMSA Michelin Pilot Challenge with Multimatic Motorsports.
-She ran the 2020 series season-opener at Daytona with co-driver Chase Briscoe.
+She ran the 2020 series season-opener at Daytona with co-driver and current Joe Gibbs Racing NASCAR Cup Series driver Chase Briscoe.
 Deegan and Briscoe finished 43rd out of 51 cars.
-The pair's No. 22 Ford GT4 ran as high as 15th but developed mechanical problems about three hours into the four-hour event.
-Deegan returned to the series at Laguna Seca, teaming in the No. 22 Ford with Sebastian Priaulx.
+The pair's No. 22 Ford GT4 ran as high as fifteenth but developed mechanical problems about three hours into the four-hour event.
+Deegan returned to the series at Laguna Seca, teaming up in the No. 22 Ford with Sebastian Priaulx.

 In 2022, she returned to the Michelin Pilot Challenge at Daytona, once again sharing a car with Briscoe.
 The pair placed 24th in the field of 48.